SBP To Announce Monetary Policy On April 29 - UrduPoint

 SBP To Announce Monetary Policy On April 29

-The State Bank of Pakistan (SBP) will announce Monetary Policy on April 29 in a meeting of the Monetary Policy Committee (MPC)
+State Bank of Pakistan (SBP) will announce Monetary Policy on April 29, 2024 following the meeting of Monetary Policy Committee

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Apr, 2024) The State Bank of Pakistan (SBP) will announce Monetary Policy on April 29 in a meeting of the Monetary Policy Committee (MPC).
+KARACHI, (UrduPoint / Pakistan Point News - 26th Apr, 2024) State Bank of Pakistan (SBP) will announce Monetary Policy on April 29, 2024 following the meeting of Monetary Policy Committee.

-The MPC will meet on Monday, April 29 to decide about the Monetary Policy, a press release issued by SBP said.
-SBP will issue the Monetary Policy statement through a press release on the same day, it added.
+The central bank, in a statement issued here on Friday, announced that meeting of Monetary Policy Committee (MPC) of SBP will be held on April 29 to decide about the Monetary Policy.

+The MPC will review overall financial and fiscal situation, major economic indicators, data of different sectors and major developments taken place since announcement of previous monetary policy.

 Recent Stories